Luis Garcia Player Props: Nationals vs. Twins

-After going 0-for-4 in his most recent game, Luis Garcia and the Washington Nationals take on the Minnesota Twins (who will start Tyler Mahle) at 8:10 PM ET on Friday.
+After hitting .270 with a double, two home runs, two walks and five RBI in his past 10 games, Luis Garcia and the Washington Nationals face the Minnesota Twins (who will hand the ball to Pablo Lopez) at 2:10 PM ET on Saturday.

-He had a hitless showing in his most recent game (0-for-4) against the Orioles.
+He had a hitless performance in his last game (0-for-4) against the Twins.

 Luis Garcia Game Info & Props vs. the Twins